-This beginner crochet page will give you practical advice how to avoid a bad surprise at the end of your project.
-If you have the intention to make a sweater for your husband, you shouldn't end up with a sweater which fits for your ten years old son only.
+The beginner crochet page is a practical advice how to avoid a bad surprise at the final point of your project.
+If you have intention to make a sweater for you husband, you shouldn't end up with a sweater that fits for your ten years old son only.

 You used recommended hook and yarn, followed their exact instruction.
 But 24 stitches and 18 rows of your swatch didn't make a 4x4 square.
 Now what?
 First of all one should not panic.
 Exact match happens very seldom.
 And second, don't try to follow their advice "change the hook or yarn brand until your stitch gauge is correct".

 Certainly it was good advice, but not a universal one.
 Not always it helps to solve the problem.
 Here, is what you should do now.
 Look at your swatch first.
 Is it about 6x6 inches?
 Good!
 If it is not, you should make a bigger one.
 Why?
 Because the density of your pattern will never be the same at the edges and in the center of your swatch.
 To calculate gauge correctly, you need to make your measurements in the center of the swatch.
 Ready?

 Step 1.
 Put the swatch on the ironing board and cover with damp fabric.
 Hold an iron ABOVE the ironing board for a few seconds.
 NEVER iron your crochet or knitting projects.